 “Your son is Peter,” she says, not really asking a question.
 Because I hiss “Peter!” all the time when we’re in public, I’m perfectly used to strangers knowing his name.
 “My boy is Peter, too.
 Here he comes.”

-“I won two games and had a stalemate,” the boy says.
+“I won two games and had a stalemate,” the other Peter says.
 He inspects his mom’s books.

 “Look… Queen Elizabeth’s personal pirate,” she says.